RyanBeckett/blog/_posts/blog/2015-08-31-introduction-to-git.markdown

 cd "Desktop\Super Secret Project"
 ```

-_Note: Windows use "\" instead of "/" for directories._ Now that we are inside are project folder we can get started.
+Now that we are inside are project folder we can get started.
 We need to initialize a Git repository.
 We do this by simply typing in:

 Command: